andifalk/springio25-security-workshop/labs/token-exchange/README.md

                 .authorizeHttpRequests(authorize -> authorize
                         .anyRequest().authenticated()
                 )
+                .csrf(AbstractHttpConfigurer::disable)
+                .sessionManagement(s ->
+                        s.sessionCreationPolicy(SessionCreationPolicy.STATELESS))
                 .oauth2ResourceServer(r -> r.jwt(withDefaults()));
         return http.build();
     }
 }
 ```

-In summary the configuration of the target resource server is as follows:
+In summary, the configuration of the target resource server is as follows:

 - Configures the application as a resource server that validates JWTs.
 - issuer-uri: The URL of the OAuth 2.0 authorization server (usually the OpenID Provider).